 “Didn’t anyone ever tell you that we don;'t need you anymore?
 You’re irrelevant!"

 Irrelevant.
 Big word.
 The jerk must be a college boy.
 That disappoints me; that anyone so bright would ally with the darkness.
 He thinks we stopped being relevant in World War 2.
 But as long as someone flies that flag, or rules in accordance with to its principles, we’re relevant.

 "Hey —!” adding a word that rhymed with “basshole”.
 “We won the election!” a third man snarled.
 “I don’t have to bow before you anymore!”

 "Most of the people in this country know how to welcome a neighbor.
 Same as most folk in mine.”
 I counter.

 “No,” I say, throwing up my hands.
 “You’re not at war with this man, as much as you or I might find his beliefs difficult to stomach.
-The values we stand for do not cease to apply the minute we come face to face with an enemy, and if we stand for anything, we must stand for those: reason over ignorance, peace over brutality, justice over whim, and…”
+The values we cherish do not conveniently cease to apply the minute we come face to face with an enemy, and if we stand for anything, we must stand for those: reason over ignorance, peace over brutality, justice over whim, and…”

 “Yihaa!”
 Oldguard shouted, and he leapt into the pile of Nazis and began thrashing them with his fists.
 “I’m punching Nazis again!
 I’m putting the hit on Hitler Junior!”

-After the dust settled, I receive a call to meet with Justiciar in Toronto.
+After the dust settles, I receive a call to meet with Justiciar in Toronto.
 Star*Force business, and I’m still on the reserve list.
 After wishing the old-timer well, I head across the border, as usual.
 But I didn’t reckon on the return journey.

 "Stay put, Carson.” the customs agent said.
 “Or we’ll have to restrain you the hard way.”